In 2013, World Dressage Masters approached ISES to develop guidelines to ensure optimal horse and rider welfare and safety at competitive events.

 - At no time should riding or training techniques be employed that are known to be damaging to the horse’s psychological and/or physical welfare.

-- Relaxation and calmness in the horse must be prioritized.
-Any training/riding methods must be aimed at minimizing and avoiding the horse performing behaviors indicative of conflict and/or stress.
+- Relaxation and calmness in the horse must be prioritised.
+Any training/riding methods must be aimed at minimising and avoiding the horse performing behaviours indicative of conflict and/or stress.

 - Horses must be ridden, trained and competed free of excessive restriction and/or constant pressures such as overly tight nosebands in training and competition or unyielding side-reins while lunging.
-A standardized gauge should be used to ensure nosebands are not over tightened (see: http://www.equitationscience.com/restrictive-nosebands)
+A standardised gauge should be used to ensure nosebands are not over tightened (see: http://www.equitationscience.com/restrictive-nosebands).

 - Poorly timed or excessive use of the whip, spurs or other equipment thought to cause the horse pain, injury or distress, is expressly forbidden.